Finite Invariant Sets with Bridging Points in Logistic IFS: Introduction

 The second case arises when $\Lambda$ is not contained in $\Lambda_{g} \cup \Lambda_{h}$, that is,

-We focus in particular on cases in which the invariant set of an IFS is finite.
-We refer to such invariant sets $\Lambda$ as a {\bf toss-and-catch} structure.
-If a toss-and-catch structure consists of $n$ points, we call it an $n$-point toss-and-catch\cite{NOTE}.
-Throughout this paper, the toss-and-catch structure includes degenerate cases in which the fixed points of the two maps coincide.
-An example of such a case is presented in Sec.~\ref{sec:logistic-tent}.
+We focus in particular on cases in which the invariant set $\Lambda$ of an IFS is finite in the rest of the paper.
+We refer to a finite invariant set $\Lambda$ as a {\bf toss-and-catch} structure.
+If a toss-and-catch structure consists of $n$ points, we call it an $n$-point toss-and-catch~\cite{NOTE}.
+Throughout this paper, the toss-and-catch structure includes cases in which the fixed points of the two maps coincide.
+In particular, when the trivial fixed points of the consistent maps coincide, the resulting singleton invariant set is regarded as a trivial one-point toss-and-catch.
+A nontrivial example is presented in Sec.~\ref{sec:logistic-tent}.
 To systematically identify parameter sets exhibiting toss-and-catch structures, we quantify the ``size'' of the IFS attractor.
-For each parameter pair, we generate a sufficiently long trajectory after discarding transient behavior, and estimate the attractor size as the minimum number of $\varepsilon$-balls required to cover the trajectory.
+For each parameter pair, we generate a sufficiently long trajectory after discarding transient behavior and estimate the attractor size as the minimum number of $\varepsilon$-balls required to cover the trajectory.
 Parameter values corresponding to toss-and-catch structures appear as distinctive curves in parameter space, and the attractor size remains relatively small in the neighborhoods of these curves.